edouardklein/businessclassif/Notebook.md

 From the limited testing I did in [UsingDescriptiveWords.ipynb](UsingDescriptiveWords.ipynb), the most promising methods to find the category once we know the supercategoryseems to be
 - all must match
 - match within rank 1

+## Running the chosen methods for the unknown categories

+Some categories do not appear (not even once) in the labelled data.
+We want to label all the firms we know of using the methods that worked best on the labelled data.

+We thus need to define what 'work best' means.
+We'd rather have false positives than false negatives.
+Some methods are parametrized, we should find the best value of the parameter.

 # Misc Info